hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > What may be done and what you ought to know;
 >
-> Which when explain'd, I have no doubt, you'll own,
+> Which when explained, I have no doubt, you'll own,
 >
 > That English country dancing's little known.